toddfoster/toddfoster.github.com/stt2020-epmon.md

 > O Son of God, O Giver of Life,\\
 > and to be glorified through all the worlds.**

-The Psalm or Psalms Appointed
+## The Psalm Appointed
-The People are seated.
+#### The People are seated.
-The Psalm is sung or said In a suitable manner (e.g., responsively by verse or unison).
+#### The Psalm is sung or said In a suitable manner (e.g., responsively by verse or unison).

-Monday
-Psalm 36.5–11
+Psalm 36.5–11 **Dixit injustus**
-BCP BCP 632
+#### BCP 632

+> 5 Your love, O Lord, reaches to the heavens, * and your faithfulness to the clouds.

+6 Your righteousness is like the strong mountains, your justice like the great deep; * you save both man and beast, O Lord.

+7 How priceless is your love, O God! * your people take refuge under the shadow of your wings.

+8 They feast upon the abundance of your house; * you give them drink from the river of your delights.

+9 For with you is the well of life, * and in your light we see light.

+10 Continue your loving-kindness to those who know you, * and your favor to those who are true of heart.

+11 Let not the foot of the proud come near me, * nor the hand of the wicked push me aside.